 Named for the late Janis Miller Wertheimer, a well-known Frederick County businesswoman and prolific volunteer, Wertheimer Fellows are recognized for their sweat equity rather than their financial contributions to the local community—leaving a lasting legacy of giving in everything they do.

 Wertheimer Fellows for Excellence in Volunteerism are recognized at the Community Foundation’s Annual Report to the Community each November and are awarded $25,000 to establish or add to a permanent fund with the Community Foundation for the nonprofit or charitable endeavor of their choice.

 The Wertheimer Youth in Action Award honors a young person under the age of 18 each November who is positively impacting the community by volunteering their time and talent and is awarded a $2,000 grant to give to the nonprofit of their choice.

 Mrs. Wertheimer was a lifelong Frederick resident and a 1929 graduate of Hood College.
 She and her husband Philip owned Nicodemus and Wertheimer, an insurance and real estate agency, and she was an active volunteer with many local organizations until her death in 2001.
 The Janis Miller Wertheimer Endowment Fund supports the awards program named for her, and other funds support seven nonprofits.
 By supporting the good works of others, Mrs. Wertheimer's legacy of making Frederick County the best it can be is realized in perpetuity.Learn more about the Wertheimer Fellows

-While the pandemic continued to present challenges, the Community Foundation provided vital support in the form of grants, scholarships, and leadership in 2022.
+We were excited to meet in person again at several of our events, we created a new website that allows for more transparency and accessibility, and we distributed $7.1 million in grants and $1.8 in scholarships.
 Thanks to generous donors and committed partners, we continued the important work of addressing the community’s most pressing needs.
 Check out the annual report to learn more about accomplishments and collaborations.